Josh Donaldson Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in the big leagues.
+- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.

 - The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).

-- Giants pitchers combined to surrender the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to allow 132 home runs (0.8 per game), the first-fewest in the big leagues.

-- Cobb makes his first start of the season for the Giants.
+- Stripling will start for the Giants, his first of the season.

-- The 35-year-old right-hander started and threw five innings when he last appeared Wednesday, Oct.
-5 against the San Diego Padres.
+- The 33-year-old righty started and threw six scoreless innings when he last appeared on Saturday, Oct.
+1 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.